1 Casino Way, Avalon, Catalina Island, CA 90704 |

 Opened: May 29, 1929 with the Douglas Fairbanks film "The Iron Mask."
-Thanks to Nile Hight for locating the 2016 photo of the Casino Building, one of eight appearing in a post on the Belle Epoque to Art Deco Facebook page.
+Thanks to Nile Hight for locating the 2016 photo of the Casino Building, one of eight appearing in a post for the Belle Epoque to Art Deco Facebook group.
 He notes: "That's Los Angeles rising in the background."

 Seating: 1,184.
 Not the 2,500 noted in the Times article above.